indoorvivants/sn-vcpkg/README.md

 #### `install`

-Install one or several dependencies, and optionally output linking/compilation flags for all of them.
+Install one or several dependencies, by name or from a manifest file, and optionally output linking/compilation flags for all of them.

+Examples:
-Example: `sn-vcpkg install libgit2 cjson -l -c`
+- `sn-vcpkg install libgit2 cjson -l -c`
+- `sn-vcpkg install --manifest vcpkg.json -l -c`

 ```
 Usage: